Joy-less/Holo/README.md

 }
 ```

-To instantiate a box, call the `new` method which clones the box and calls the `init` method.
+To instantiate an object, call the `new` method which clones the object and calls the `init` method.
 ```
 var Cat := {
   var name:Str